-When this is the case, they may resonate with the client’s deep held belief that he is “not good enough”, or “not there yet”.
-When there is a lack of self-acceptance, interventions like using strengths, boosting positive thinking or benefit finding can be ways for the client to meet a desired self-image (“intelligent” or “strong”) and are unlikely to result in well-being.
+When this is the case, they may resonate with the client’s deeply held belief that he is “not good enough”, or “not there yet”.
+When there is a lack of self-acceptance, interventions like using strengths, boosting positive thinking or benefit finding can be ways for the client to meet the desired self-image (“intelligent” or “strong”) and are unlikely to result in well-being.

 3. You Aim to Cultivate Both Subjective and Psychological Well-being

-This may be the most important skill, so I will explain this one extensively.
+This may be the most important positive psychology coaching skill, so I will explain this one extensively.

 In the scientific literature, the complex construct of well-being has been conceptualized in many different ways.
 Two of the most common conceptualizations of well-being in the field of Positive Psychology are subjective well-being (SWB) and psychological well-being (PWB) (Linley, Maltby, Wood, Osborne, & Hurling, 2009).

 Subjective Well-being (SWB)

 SWB refers to the evaluation of one’s life (Diener, 1984; see also Diener et al., 1999).
 In an informal context, SWB is often referred to as “happiness”.
 SWB involves 3 three core components: